alis-exchange/build/docs/guides/how-to-guides/configure-your-IDE.md

 Select the *Configure Automatically* checkbox and *Apply*.

-While leaving the *JetBrains Protoeditor* directory path, add the path to the Google proto directory, _/Users/{YourUsername}/alis.build/google/proto_, to the `Import Paths`.
+While leaving the *JetBrains Protoeditor* directory path, add the path to the Google define directory, _/Users/{YourUsername}/alis.build/google/define_, to the `Import Paths`.

 Your final configuration should look similar to the image below.
 ![](img/configure-your-IDE-protocol-buffer-preferences.png)